Iamkemical/APIDemo/README.md

 ## XML Comments
 The API also has XML Comments on relevant methods, actions and controllers for the purpose of clarity.

+## Deployment
+The API was deployed to AWS Elastic Beanstalk while the MSSQL Database was deployed to AWS RDS.

 # Installation
 ## Visual Studio
 1. Clone the project on your local computer or download as Zip folder.